What Is Continuous Integration Software and How Does It Work?

 Cloud-Based CI Software

 Cloud-based CI tools offer flexibility, scalability, and minimal infrastructure maintenance.
-With these solutions, teams can leverage remote servers to run builds, significantly relieving the pressure on local hardware and guaranteeing ongoing accessibility.
+With these solutions, teams can use remote servers to run builds, significantly relieving the pressure on local hardware and guaranteeing ongoing accessibility.
 Embrace this efficient approach for a smoother development process!

 On-Premise CI Software